 Buying a used car is a great option to consider when purchasing your next vehicle.
 If you do your research, a used or certified pre-owned car can be just as reliable as a brand new car and can save you thousands of dollars.

 Before you start exploring your options, you need to determine your budget.
 When planning your budget, be sure to include the costs for:

 One important consideration drivers tend forget during the purchase of a used vehicle is the price of future repairs.
 While repairs may be less of a concern with late model vehicles, repairs can be tricky with older vehicles.
 Be sure to research the maintenance and repair costs associated with different models of various years.
 For example, an older vehicle may be cheaper to purchase up front but it may be costly to get rare parts for any replacements needed down the road.

 A used car is a typically sold from an owner or used-car dealership directly to the new owner.
-A certified pre-owned vehicle is sold from an authorized dealership to the new owner.
+Only authorized dealerships can sell certified preowned vehicles.
 Typically, Certified Pre-Owned vehicles cost more than used vehicles but they also come with more assurances than a used vehicle.

 Although they are typically more expensive than used vehicles, there are many advantages to purchasing a Certified Pre-Owned vehicle from a dealership.

 Certified pre-owned vehicles can include vehicles returned after a leasing period or sold to the dealership by a previous owner.
 These vehicles are inspected, repaired (if needed) and deep cleaned before they are made available for purchase.
 Any repairs to the vehicle must meet the original manufacturer’s requirements.
 The vehicle is then listed for sale as a certified pre-owned vehicle.